Information for Contract Interpreters

 Professionally Qualified (PQ) Interpreters

-- Have passed the State Department conference or seminar interpreter test in a language pair that includes English and the target language.
-(Note: the State Department’s escort interpreter test is not accepted as qualifying.)
+- Passed the U.S. Department of State conference or seminar interpreter test in a language pair that includes English and the target language.
+The U.S. Department of State’s escort interpreter test is not accepted as qualifying.

-- Have passed the United Nations interpreter test in a language pair that includes English and the target language.
+- Passed the interpreter test of the United Nations in a language pair that includes English and the target language.

-- Be a current member in good standing of either:
+- Is a current member in good standing of:

-- American Association of Language Specialists (TAALS) (Note: the language pair of the membership qualification must be English and the target language).
+The language pair of the membership qualification must be English and the target language.

 Interpreter Type | Full Day | Half Day | Overtime |